kiwicom/orbit/src/Slider/README.md

 ```

 ## Histogram
-* If you need to use `Slider` component together will `Histogram`, use property `histogramData` for that.
+* If you need to use `Slider` component together with `Histogram`, use property `histogramData` for that.
 * You need pass the same amount of data that is possible to select by definition of `min`, `max` and `step` property.
 The total count of columns should be `(max - min + step) / step`.
-* The Histogram won't be visible on desktop devices until the user will focus one of the handles.
+* The Histogram won't be visible on desktop devices until the user focuses one of the handles.
 On mobile devices is the Histogram always shown.
 * By default, the `histogramLoadingText` is null and only glyph of `inlineLoader` will appear.
 * With Histogram, it's recommended to use also `histogramDescription` property, where you should display the total count of selected data from the array.
 For it, you can use the [`calculateCountOf`](#calculatecountof) function.